nrodrey/42madrid/README.md

-# 42madrid 🏊‍
+# 42 Madrid 🏊‍
-Repository of 42 Madrid Piscine by Raquel
+Repository of 42 Madrid Piscine (February 2020) by Raquel Cuesta